Download your Free Guide

 You could make your own vegan pasta.
-There are plenty of delicious vegan pasta recipes that replace eggs with oil.
+There are plenty of delicious vegan pasta recipes that replace eggs with oil (this vegan egg article might also interest you).
 However, it does take time to make your own vegan pasta.
 It may be more cost-effective to purchase dried pasta.
 I would recommend saving yourself the time and buy dried pasta instead.

 Restaurants may use vegan pasta.
 You should ask the waiter if they use dried or fresh pasta in their meals.
 Most restaurants probably use dried pasta, and it is usually vegan-friendly.
 You might end up being more concerned about the cheesy sauce than the pasta noodles.